github/docs/content/get-started/quickstart/be-social.md

 ### Exploring other projects on {% data variables.product.prodname_dotcom %}

-Discover interesting projects using {% data variables.explore.explore_github %}, [Explore repositories](https://github.com/explore), and the {% data variables.explore.trending_page %}.
+You can discover new and interesting projects on {% data variables.product.prodname_dotcom %}'s Explore page.
+Your dashboard feed will generate projects based on your interests from repositories you have starred, people you follow, and your public repository contributions.
+From your dashboard, you can see trending projects, view topics, and check out collections.
 Star interesting projects and come back to them later.
-Visit your {% data variables.explore.your_stars_page %} to see all your starred projects.
-For more information, see "[About your personal dashboard](/articles/about-your-personal-dashboard/)."
+Visit your stars page to see all your starred projects.
+For more information about stars, see "[Saving repositories with stars](/get-started/exploring-projects-on-github/saving-repositories-with-stars)."

+To explore more projects, see "{% data variables.explore.explore_github %}".

+## Next steps
+You are now connected to the {% data variables.product.product_name %} community.
+There are other ways to interact and build within {% data variables.product.product_name %}.

 ## Celebrate